Marvelous Mercury in Space by Lindsay

 Saturn is known as the sixth planet from the sun.
 Saturn was

-Galileo Galilei.
+discovered in 1610 by Galileo Galilei.
 A day on Saturn is

-ours and 30 minutes, and 1 year takes
+completed in only 10 hours and 30 minutes, and 1 year takes

 explains that Saturn has 47 moons, but now it is said to